Fund Your Future with Financial Aid

 The U.S. Department of Education selects approximately 1/3 of all financial aid applicants for verification.
 SNHU is required by the Department of Education to request certain documents that ensure the accuracy of selected students FAFSA.

-If your account is missing information or was selected for verification, SNHU will send an e-mail to you outlining missing information/requirements that may be preventing financial aid from being awarded or disbursed.
+If your account is missing information or was selected for verification, SNHU will send an e-mail to you outlining missing information/requirements that may be preventing financial aid from being offered or disbursed.
 Please respond in a timely manner to allow for the offering and release of any financial aid that you may be eligible to receive.
 Financial aid offers will not be created until this process is complete.